cloudify-cosmo/wagon/README.md

 # install a module from a url into an existing virtualenv.
 wagon install -s http://me.com/cloudify_script_plugin-1.2-py27-none-any-none-none.tar.gz --virtualenv my_venv -v
 ```

+Note that `--pre` is appended to the installation command to enable installation of prerelease versions.

 #### Installing Manually